Skip to main content

 Frontend Logs in Natively

-While backend logs aren’t available, you can still view frontend console logs:
+While Supabase logs aren’t directly available in Natively, you can still view frontend console logs:

 1. Click the Logs icon in the preview header